JAN (JOHN) GOULEVITCH, DFC

 Jan Goulevitch was posted to 460 Squadron at Binbrook on 2 July 1943.
 He completed his 'Tour' (30 sorties) in Lancasters while he was with 460 Squadron.
 Fight Sergeant Goulevitch became one of the Station's personalities and was often seen wearing a funeral director's hat.
 He obtained the hat when it was left behind on a chair in a bar.
 He used to take it with him in the aircraft.
 It was placed on a shelf between himself and the navigator just behind his shoulder.

 John Goulevitch had a few mishaps during his stay with 460 Squadron.
-His first and most eventful was on his first mission with his new Squadron to Cologne in Germany on 3 July 1943.
-The took off for the mission at around 2316 hours.
+His first and most eventful was on his first mission with his new Squadron to Cologne in Germany on 8 July 1943.
+They took off for the mission at around 2316 hours.

 His Lancaster was hit by at least 6 shells which penetrated the fuselage in a number of spots cutting control lines for the trim tabs for the ailerons.
 The aircraft was flying below the level at which the flak shells were set to explode, hence the flak shells pierced the aircraft without exploding.
 One flak shell took the propeller off one of the four engines.
 Another engine was hit, lost its oil and seized up.
 One of the other four engines started over-revving and could only be run for 10 minutes at a time to prevent overheating.
 This left only one healthy engine out of four and one that could only be used for short durations.